Lipen/discrete-math-course/typst/lec-logic.typ

   Categorical propositions can be represented using Venn diagrams with two or three circles.

   - Shaded regions represent empty classes
-  - X marks represent existing individuals
+  - #NO marks represent existing individuals
   - Overlap patterns show relationships between categories ]